fifiinart/LegendOfArylis/scenes/chapter1/Prologue.md

 "See you soon..." she whispers.
 She walks away.

-The last thing I see is a yellow spirit flying into to me, before I fell asleep.
+The last thing I see is a yellow spirit flying around me, before I fell asleep.